Defined Benefit members

 You can give up some or all of your pension in exchange for a pot of cash (called a transfer value).
 You’d need to use this to secure retirement benefits, tailored to your needs, outside of the Plan.

 You’ll find an estimate of your current transfer value in your retirement pack.
 If your transfer value is over £30,000, you cannot transfer out of the Plan without speaking to an Independent Financial Adviser (IFA).
-You can also obtain a transfer quotation by contacting Buck.
+You can also obtain a transfer quotation by contacting Gallagher.

 You may be able to transfer some, or all, of your benefits out of the Plan to another pension arrangement and access the flexibilities available including Income Drawdown.